Canon 80D vs Sony RX10 III

 |Sony RX10 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 II|

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

-Both the 80D and the RX10 III are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the RX10 III followed on from the Sony RX10 II.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Sony RX10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.